-How to Amend a Will & How Much it Costs
+How to Amend a Will and What are the Costs

 06 November 2017

 With people’s lives changing over time it’s understandable that, at some point, you may want to change what your Will says.
-In this article I explain the implications of doing this and the costs involved.
+In this article I explain the implications of amending your Will and the costs involved.

 The first stage is to look at what your current Will says and consider what changes you want to make.
 The type of changes that you want will determine what’s involved and how much, if anything, it’s going to cost to amend your Will.
 Just because there’s been a change in circumstances doesn’t automatically mean that your Will needs to be updated.